- Lourdes Academy

 - Project Lead the Way - Computer Science Innovators and Makers

-Beginning in the 6th grade, students can qualify for Accelerated Math.
+Beginning in sixth grade, students can qualify for Accelerated Math.
 Acceptance into our Accelerated Math program is based on three criteria:

 - Classroom work